Federal Reserve may tighten financial rules after US bank failures, Powell says

-WASHINGTON (AP) — Federal Reserve Chair Jerome Powell said Thursday that the central bank may have to tighten its oversight of the American financial system in the wake of the failure of three large U.S. banks this spring.
+WASHINGTON — Federal Reserve Chair Jerome Powell said Thursday that the central bank might have to tighten its oversight of the American financial system in the wake of the failure of three large U.S. banks this spring.

 But the collapse of Silicon Valley Bank, Signature Bank and First Republic Bank exposed different vulnerabilities that the Fed will likely address through new proposals, Powell said.